Top benefits and potential side effects of consuming sea moss for your health and skin

 The Irish have been harvesting to use as a medicine, and Jamaicans used sea moss traditionally to treat illness.

-The Latin name for this algae is “Chondrus crispus” and another name is Carageen Moss.
+The Latin name for this algae is “Chondrus crispus” and another name is Carrageen Moss.
 Carrageenan is a derivative from sea moss used as a thickening agent in ice cream, yogurt, cottage cheese, and other processed foods.

 By the National Agency for Research on Cancer, this ingredient was labeled as “a possible human carcinogen“.
 But carrageenan ( a chemically processed ingredient) is different than sea moss.

 Sea moss is a whole food that is chockfull of beneficial vitamins, nutrients, and antioxidants.
+Some scientists say that sea moss contains 92 of the 102 minerals that the human body requires to function.

 Health Benefits of Sea Moss